European Union: Executive branch

 The European Commission acts both as the EU's executive arm, responsible for the day-to-day running of the EU, and also the legislative initiator, with the sole power to propose laws for debate.
 The commission is 'guardian of the Treaties' and is responsible for their efficient operation and policing.
 It has 27 European commissioners for different areas of policy, one from each member state, though commissioners are bound to represent the interests of the EU as a whole rather than their home state.
-The leader of the 27 is the president of the European Commission (presently Ursula von der Leyen for 2019–2024), proposed by the European Council, following and taking into account the result of the European elections, and is then elected by the European Parliament.
+The leader of the 27 is the president of the European Commission (presently Ursula von der Leyen for 2019–2024, reelected for the 2024–2029 term), proposed by the European Council, following and taking into account the result of the European elections, and is then elected by the European Parliament.
 The President retains, as the leader responsible for the entire cabinet, the final say in accepting or rejecting a candidate submitted for a given portfolio by a member state, and oversees the commission's permanent civil service.
 After the President, the most prominent commissioner is the high representative of the union for foreign affairs and security policy, who is ex-officio a vice-president of the European Commission and is also chosen by the European Council.
-The other 26 commissioners are subsequently appointed by the Council of the European Union in agreement with the nominated president.
-The 27 commissioners as a single body are subject to approval (or otherwise) by vote of the European Parliament.
+The other 25 commissioners are subsequently appointed by the Council of the European Union in agreement with the nominated president.
+The 27 commissioners as a single body are subject to approval (or otherwise) by a vote of the European Parliament.
 All commissioners are first nominated by the government of the respective member state.